silivastruflorin/clothing-website/README.md

     7. Selectors:
         - use selectors to access the Store state
-        - all selectors in one file:!!!
+        - all selectors are in one file: !!!
 To be created individual file per page

     8. 3D model added using Three.js